 A reading course in the literary heritage of western civilization.
-This course includes readings
+This course includes readings from the Greeks, the Romans, and the Middle Ages.

-ENGL 2320 Faith, Reason and Romance: The Struggle for the Medieval Mind

-Prerequisite: Admission to Honors College
+ENGL 2320 Faith, Reason and Romance: The Struggle for the Medieval Mind Prerequisite: Admission to Honors College